Skip to main content

 Wellington, Texas · FDIC Cert #1219

-Wellington State Bank is an FDIC-insured bank (Certificate #1219) with $570M in total assets and $518M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Wellington State Bank, an FDIC-insured bank (Certificate #1219) with $570M in total assets and $518M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Wellington, Texas, the bank maintains a Tier 1 capital ratio of 12.63% (Well-Capitalized) and a nonperforming loan ratio of 3.58%.
-BankHealthData assigns a composite Health Grade of B (66/100).
+BankHealthData assigns a composite Health Grade of B (66/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Wellington State Bank (FDIC cert 1219) is a community bank — $570M in total assets, $518M in deposits, serving the Wellington, Texas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.